 THE TOP TEN DO'S

-- Talk to your city hall planning and zoning department to be sure your intended location conforms to all code requirements.
+- Talk to your city hall planning and zoning department before signing a lease to be sure your intended business can be operated in your intended location.

 - Create a Site Model Criteria for your particular business.